top of page

 • Consider Lighting: The way light interacts with colours can significantly impact the overall mood of a room.
 Experiment with different lighting options to see how they affect the appearance of your painting and your chosen colour scheme.

 My number one tip?
 Your home's interior design is a personal expression.
 Don't be afraid to experiment and have fun with colour.
 A well-chosen painting can be a catalyst for creating a truly unique and inspiring space!
+Hope you found this guide to colour coordination when choosing art helpful!

 Shop colourful art here!